⛈ Severe Storm Warning

 DON’T!
 Don’t do that.
 Draining water from a pool is a decision that you may come to regret in a big way.
 Water is heavy.
 At 8.33lbs per gallon, your average Florida backyard pool of 15,000 gallons has 124,950 pounds of water in it.
 When the groundwater level is high, like it is now and has been since Irma-geddon, the weight of the water has a lot to do with keeping that pool in place.
 If you remove the water, some or all, you run the risk that your pool could POP or Float.
-Without the water, in it, your pool really becomes just a big plaster boat.
-Now think about how much higher that water level will be with the rain Laura is bringing.
+Without the water in it, your pool really becomes just a big plaster boat.
+Now think about how much higher the water level will be with the rain a hurricane will bring.

 Should I Turn Off the Power?

 Yes, but not right now.
-I want to be able to run the pump and filter the water up until the day the storm is due to hit your area.
-Pay careful attention to the weather, so we don’t get caught off guard if Dorian decides to speed up.
+I want to run the pump and filter the water up until the day the storm is due to hit your area.
+Pay careful attention to the weather to get caught off guard if the hurricane decides to speed up.
 I want the water to circulate as much as it possibly can before we shut it down.
-Then I want to ensure that we’ve allowed sufficient time for the equipment to cool down before we cover it.
+Then I want to ensure that we’ve allowed sufficient time for the equipment to cool down before covering it.
 Pool motors that are not part of a variable speed pump get really hot during regular operation.
 If I were using a tarp, I would like it to not melt to it.

 After we shut off the pump, we should then shut off the breaker.
 We do not want the system to turn back on unintentionally should the power return.
 We also do not want to risk a surge damaging the pump.
 I would also remove the trippers from the time clock as an added precaution.